U.S. Route 97 in Washington: Future projects

 As of 2009, eight projects on the corridor have not been completed yet and some are currently under construction.
 Between April 27 and June 30, completed the second phase of emergency flood repairs to US 97 at Blewett Pass because the 5 – January 6 floods washed out the roadway.
 The third and final phase is set to begin on August 17.
 The Janis Bridge was first constructed and completed in 1957 and on June 15, 2009, a construction project to the rehabilitate the bridge deck begam.
 Construction will cease on July 27.
 On June 22, construction began on a project to install a new traffic signal at the SR 155 intersection in Okanogan, two variable-message signs and two traffic cameras near the Canada–US border.
 On July 27, WSDOT will start to fix an unstable slope north of Blewett Pass, 8 mi south of the US 2 intersection.
 Another project set to begin on July 27 to fix an unstable slope on US 97 near Blewett Pass.
 WSDOT will add a passing lane on the highway at Blewett Pass in summer 2010.
-The bridge over Satus Creek, located within the Yakama Indian Reservation in Klickitat County will be replaced in 2010.
+The bridge over Satus Creek, located within the Yakama Indian Reservation in Klickitat County was replaced in 2022.
 A repaving project between Orondo and Chelan Falls has been put on hold until 2016, originally scheduled for 2010.